Home page | More useful articles | Search for more information

 About this page: It's difficult to keep track of who is where at the major publishers, with editors coming and going every month of the year.
 Books get out of date and magazines and newsletters may be a few months behind in reporting.

 Here I maintain a chronological list of these moves, both incomplete and infrequently updated, along with news of imprints closing, opening, or expanding, and other nuggets of relevant industry news.
 Please do not take it as the final word, and do not assume that it is completely accurate: it is not all based on first-hand information.
-I base it on information I've obtained from messages I get from folks on the Internet, articles in various sources, and my contacts in the industry.
+I base it on information I've obtained from news I see on the Internet, articles in various sources, and messages from my contacts in the industry.
 The latest information is added at the top.
-Companies losing or laying off staff are coded in red, while those adding staff or filling vacancies are in green; unless I state otherwise, this should not be taken as an indication of growth or shrinkage in their publishing program.
+Companies losing or laying off staff are coded in red, while those adding staff or filling vacancies are in green; unless I state otherwise, this coding does not mean growth or shrinkage in their publishing program.
 Please send additions and corrections by email to me.
 Thanks.

 I hope you have found this page and this site useful.
 Please visit The Purple Crayon Bookstores page to find some recommended bookstores and to learn how to support this site while doing your usual online shopping.
 Thank you.